Assuming positive intent is an important contributor to quality of life.

-“Assume positive intent” is definitely a top quality of life best practice among the people I have interviewed for my book.
+“Assume positive intent” is definitely a top quality of life’s best practice among the people I have met so far.
 The reasons are obvious.
 It will make you feel better, your relationships will thrive and it’s an approach more greatly aligned with reality.
 But less understood is how such a shift in mindset brings your professional game to a different level.

 Not only does such a shift make you more likable to your colleagues, but it also unleashes your talents further through a more focused, less distracted mind.

 More Tips About Building Positive Relationships